I love Spring. The sun shines a little stronger, the days are a little longer. The birds are chirping, and warmer weather is right around the corner.

 One of your best options is to use Scotts Turf Builder Weed and Feed.
 It does an excellent job of killing any weeds while keeping the grass green.

 That means it not only saves your grass, but it also makes it healthier.
 Besides the poison for dandelions, it acts as a fertilizer for your lawn.
 Thicker, healthier grass crowds out Dandelions so they don't get any sun.
+Cutting your lawn regularly with a good electric corded lawn mower will help too.

 Follow the recommendations on the bag and you'll be very impressed with the results.
 After just one use your lawn will be free of dandelions.